-Browse through our radiology careers at a glance chart to get an understanding of the differences between the various radiology careers or jump to a specific job family below to get the specifics.
+Browse through our radiology careers at a glance chart below to get an understanding of the differences between the various radiology careers or jump to a specific job family below to get the specifics.
 Another common question from those looking into radiology is: How to get started?
-While there are a number of ways to get into radiology, you can check out featured student profiles and learn about how a radiology career starts and continues to grow.
+While there are a number of ways to get into radiology, you can check out featured student profiles section on this page and learn about how a radiology career starts and continues to grow.
 Learn more about the Radiologist shortage and how it has created unprecedented demand for radiology professionals.

 |Minimum Degree Level for Radiology Career||Professional Radiology Certification Required|